danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 }
 ```

-Rather than "waiting" for exact intervals using timers, the app continuously checks if enough time has elapsed between breaths.
-Each animation frame (about every 16.7ms at 60fps), the function compares the current time against when the breath phase started.
-When the target duration is reached (e.g., 5.5 seconds for inhale), it transitions to the next phase and resets the timer.
+Rather than waiting for exact intervals using timers, the app continuously checks how much actual time has elapsed using [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestAnimationFrame).
+This schedules the loop to run in sync with the browser's repaint cycle.
+On each frame, the function compares the current time against when the breath phase started.
+When the target duration is reached (for example, 5.5 seconds for an inhale), it transitions to the next phase and resets the timer.

 When the total time is reached, the app lets you finish your last out-breath before wrapping up, speaking "All done".

 ### Voice-Guided

 All prompts are spoken using the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis), so the user doesn't need to watch the screen during the session.
-The browser provides the voice, it may sound different depending on the OS and settings.
+The browser provides the voice, it may sound different depending on the operating system and settings.

 ```js
 // js/voice.js